In the past, link building was based on quantity, not quality.

 How engaged are you on social media?
 According to Alterian, 7 out of 10 marketers have little understanding of social media conversations for their brands.

 When you get active on social media, you can easily boost engagement, even if you’re new to it.
 Consequently, you’ll expose your brand and site URL to more people who could share your best posts with their target audience.
+It should go without saying that this will work towards improving your link profile and bolstering your visibility overall.

 - How to Boost Your Social Engagement (Even if You Have No Idea What You’re Doing!)